sgmurphy/wordpress-plugins/mailpoet/readme.txt

 Trusted by 700,000 WordPress websites since 2011.

-**With a free plan for up to 1,000 subscribers, and scaling paid plans with enhanced functionality available, MailPoet is an email marketing solution suitable for both beginners and proficient email marketers.**
+**With a free plan to get started, and scaling paid plans with enhanced functionality available, MailPoet is an email marketing solution suitable for both beginners and proficient email marketers.**

 [Visit our website for more information on plans and pricing](https://www.mailpoet.com/)